Coronavirus - Ireland Tours - Book with Peace of Mind find out more

 Crosshaven is home to the world famous Royal Cork Yacht Club, the world's oldest Yacht Club and hosts the biannual Cork Week, Ireland's largest Sailing regatta.
 Tracing it's roots back to 1720, the Royal Cork Yacht Club (RCYC) has been located in Crosshaven for over 40 years.

 Among the splendour of Crosshaven, the exquisite Georgian Crosshaven House stands on a perch overlooking the village with commanding views of Cork Harbour.
-The house was built in 1759 by the Hayes family and today is operated as a private guesthouse that can be rented for events such as weddings.
+Frequently visited by those on an honeymoon in Ireland, the house was built in 1759 by the Hayes family and today is operated as a private guesthouse that can be rented for events such as weddings.

 Public tours of Crosshaven house are available in February May and September.